Super Meat Boy Forever: Development and release

 Development of a mobile successor to Super Meat Boy was announced in February 2012, with the game being rebuilt from scratch, without assets from the original.
 The game was put on hold a year later, so Team Meat could focus on Mew-Genics.
 Super Meat Boy Forever was formally announced in August 2014 as a mobile-only spinoff to the original Super Meat Boy.
 Team Meat founders Edmund McMillen and Tommy Refenes originally teased the project as a "live-action stealth game" called A Voyeur for September, but this was later revealed to be an anagram for Super Meat Boy Forever.
 After a few years of little to no public updates, Edmund McMillen left Team Meat and began focusing on other projects such as The Binding of Isaac, The End Is Nigh and (the unhyphenated) Mewgenics.
 Refenes said to not "hold your breath" expecting McMillen to come back after Super Meat Boy Forever is released.

 In 2017, Refenes restarted the project as a full-fledged sequel.
 In the following year several new team members joined Team Meat to help with development.
 Among the new team members were Kyle Pulver (Lead level designer) (Offspring Fling, Snapshot), Lala Fuchs (Lead Artist) and Paul ter Voorde (Animation director).
 Ridiculon, consisting of musicians Matthias Bossi and Jon Evans, who composed the music for the PlayStation 4 version of Super Meat Boy, returned to compose the sequel's soundtrack.
 Refenes explains that even though the game is still coming to mobile, the game was developed primarily as a console game.
 The new version of the game was revealed at PAX Prime 2017 and was showcased by Nintendo during their Nindies Summer 2017 Showcase, and the PAX demo of the game was well received by the media.
 The game was scheduled for an April 2019 release, but was pushed back to December 2020.

-The game was released on December 23, 2020 as a timed exclusive for the Nintendo Switch and Microsoft Windows via Epic Games Store, with console and Steam versions following in 2021 and 2022.
-PlayStation 4 and Xbox One versions were released on April 16, 2021.on April 20, 2023 for Android and iOS, On January 16, 2024 a level editor called Meat Grinder was released.
+The game was released on December 23, 2020 as a timed exclusive for the Nintendo Switch, Microsoft Windows and Linux via Epic Games Store.
+Versions for PlayStation 4 and Xbox One were released on April 16, 2021.on April 20, 2023 for Android and iOS.
+On January 16, 2024, a level editor called Meat Grinder was released.

 Reception

 On the review aggregation website Metacritic, the iOS, PC, and Nintendo Switch versions hold respective scores of 68, 70, and 66 out of 100 based on 4, 19, and 35 reviews respectively, which indicate "mixed or average" reviews.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 37% of critics.